Kchaitanya30/Processing-Geographic-Data/Managing_Attribute_data_and_layer_data/README.md

 #### Calculate field
 Input: mass_trac_crashes_2010_aeac84
-Check: use the selected rows: 12709
+Check: Use the selected rows (12,709)
-Field name: MannerCol_ctgy
+Field Name: MannerColl_ctgy
-Expression: MannerCol_ctgy = "SSWP"
+Expression: MannerColl_ctgy = SSWP
-Output description: It populates are the selected rows with SVHL text
+Output Description: Populates all selected rows in the MannerColl_ctgy field with the text SSWP.

+#### For Recoding ETED
 #### Select by attributes
 Tool: Select by attributes
 Purpose: To select all the desired rows in the columns